 The new Art Commons will host expanded adult classes, artist workshops and critiques, as well as provide a meeting place for local groups such as DAAC, Heartside Business Association and Avenue for the Arts.
 It is expected to bring community members from various disciplines and backgrounds together to collaborate and learn from each other.

 “While we are sorry to remove this resource for the dedicated ceramics artists who used it regularly, we believe that a more multipurpose studio approach will best serve our mission of engaging contemporary artists and audiences in the Grand Rapids community and beyond,” said Miranda Krajniak, UICA executive director.
 She further noted that no UICA personnel will be affected by this change, and that the members of the Urban Clay Studio will be allowed to complete their memberships.

 In addition to the collaborative working and event space, the Art Commons will include a gallery area featuring large-scale hanging artwork, projections and other work that requires a nontraditional environment.
 The large street-level windows will showcase art for the entire downtown area.
-For more information about the Art Commons or to rent the space for meetings, workshops or small events, contact the UICA or visit www.uica.org.
+For information about the Art Commons and renting the space for meetings, workshops or small events contact the UICA.

 In August 2013, Ferris State University and its Kendall College of Art and Design announced a merger with UICA.
 Today, UICA is now a wholly-owned subsidiary of Ferris and KCAD.